Bios-Marcel/gostream/README.md

 In an eager stream, the function passed to `Filter(...)` would execute five times and the function passed to `Map(...)` would execute four times.

+## Making use of parallelism

+In order to get the maximum out of Go and streams, having streams make use of parallelism would be very useful.
+A stream should only be parallel if the user ask the framework to do so, otherwise a lot of logic is required in order to find out if parallelism would make sense.
+Introducing such logic would create an overhead and make the code more prone to errors.
+Therefore, a parallel stream will always create multiple channels per step, no matter if the terminal action is a `Collect()` or a `FindFirst()`.
+A downside would be that in case of a `FindFirst()` the stream might execute more code than necessary, since the go routines aren't killable from outisde, unless the user prepares them to be killable, but that would introduce too much boilerplate code when using the parallel api.
+However, since the code executed shouldn't have side effects, that might be fine.